TorbjornT/pyAccuRT/README.rst

 ``PyAccu`` class is for

- - reading output from AccuRT
+ - reading output from AccuRT radiative transfer model
  - creating simple plots
- - calculating albedo, transmittance
+ - calculating albedo, transmittance, some other parameters
  - writing data to Matlab- or NetCDF-file.

 Dependencies: